 Andrew Raffo Dewar: Bio

 Andrew Raffo Dewar (b.
-1975 Rosario, Argentina) is a composer, improviser, woodwind instrumentalist, ethnomusicologist and Assistant Professor of Interdisciplinary Arts in the New College and music department at the University of Alabama, USA.
+1975 Rosario, Argentina) is a composer, improviser, woodwind instrumentalist and ethnomusicologist.

 Since 1995, he has been active in the music communities of Minneapolis, New Orleans, the San Francisco Bay Area and New York City, performing his work in North America, Southeast Asia and Europe.

-As a performer and improviser he has worked with (among others):
+As a performer and improviser he has worked with (among many others):

-Tetuzi Akiyama, Matt Bauder, Jorge Boehringer, Taylor Ho Bynum, Jonathan Chen, Loren Kiyoshi Dempster, Bryan Eubanks, Guillermo Gregorio, Andrew Lafkas, Jacob Lindsay, Jessica Pavone, Chad Popple, Gino Robair, Phillip Schulze, Davu Seru, John Shiurba, Aaron Siegel, Pande Made Sukerta, A.L.
-Suwardi, Matthew Welch, Jack Wright, the Anthony Braxton 12tet and Low and Away.
+Tetuzi Akiyama, Matt Bauder, Jorge Boehringer, Anthony Braxton, Taylor Ho Bynum, Eugene Chadbourne, Jonathan Chen, Loren Kiyoshi Dempster, Bill Dixon, Michel Doneda, Bryan Eubanks, Milo Fine, Wolfgang Fuchs, Guillermo Gregorio, Andrew Lafkas, Tatsuya Nakatani, Jessica Pavone, Chad Popple, Gino Robair, Phillip Schulze, Davu Seru, John Shiurba, Aaron Siegel, Alan Silva, LaDonna Smith, Pande Made Sukerta, I. Dewa Nyoman Supenida, A.L.
+Suwardi, Matthew Welch, Davey Williams, and Jack Wright.

 All rights reserved.